abhiabhi0/obsidan-programmerCave/LLD/07 - Creational Design Patterns - Singleton and Builder.md

 **Design Pattern**
-- is a general, reusable solution to a commonly occurring problem within a given context in software design.
+- is a <mark class="hltr-b">general, reusable solution to a commonly occurring problem</mark> within a given context in software design.
 - are formalized best practices that the programmer can use to solve common problems when designing an application or system.

 **Creational Design Patterns**